objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 If you're interested in how this transition came about, check out these excellent episodes of the Debug podcast with [Nitin Ganatra](https://twitter.com/nitinganatra), former iOS apps director at Apple: [System 7 to Carbon](http://www.imore.com/debug-39-nitin-ganatra-episode-i-system-7-carbon), [OS X to iOS](http://www.imore.com/debug-40-nitin-ganatra-epsiode-ii-os-x-ios), and [iPhone to iPad](http://www.imore.com/debug-41-nitin-ganatra-episode-iii-iphone-ipad).

-TODO Comment from Daniel: I'd argue that NSWindow is conceptually very different from UIWindow.
-UIWindow is a subclass of UIView.
-But NSWindow is not a view at all.
-Thoughts?

 With this in mind, it's no wonder that UIKit and AppKit still share a lot of concepts.
 The UI is constructed out of windows and views with messages being sent over the responder chain just as on iOS.
 What's `UIView` is `NSView`, `UIControl` is `NSControl`, `UIImage` is `NSImage`, `UIViewController` is `NSViewController`, `UITextView` is `NSTextView`.
 The list goes on and on.

 It's tempting to assume that you can use these classes in the same way, just replace `UI` by `NS`.
 But that's not going to work in many cases.
 The similarity is more on the conceptual level than in the implementation.
 You'll pretty much know about the building blocks to look for to construct your user interface, which is a great help.
 And a lot of the design patters such as delegation.
 But the devil is in the details -- you really need to read the documentation and learn how these classes are to be used.